alvislim/Covid19-Interactive-dashboard/README.md

 **Requirement** <br />

- 1. On component 3.1, the search and filter function can accept either a input when user clicks on the option, or a text search <br /> **Due to the limitation of the API, information is only being fetched from 14 April - 28 April** <br />
+ 1. On component 3.1, the search and filter function can accept either a input when user clicks on the option, or a text search  **Due to the limitation of the API, information is only being fetched from 14 April - 28 April** <br />
  <br />
  2. On component 3.2, to have a table that is able to sort, filter and search on the covid19 countries statistic  <br />